-- Do not enroll for more than one on-line/distance education class (up to 3 credits for the course) per semester towards the "full-time" course load requirement.
+Do not enroll in more than one online/distance education class (up to 3 credits for the course) per semester towards the "full-time" course load requirement.

-- Obtain a new I-20 for change in educational level, major or source of funding.
+Request a new I-20 if/when your degree program, educational level, or source of funding changes.

-- Obtain the appropriate employment authorization for any form of work (paid or unpaid).
+Obtain the appropriate employment authorization for any form of off-campus work (paid or unpaid).

 If you fail to comply with any of the above regulations, you will be considered out of status.
-Subsequently, your status violation will be reported to the Department of Homeland Security through SEVIS, and you will be ineligible for any immigration benefits.
+Subsequently, any violation of your status will be reported to the Department of Homeland Security through SEVIS, and you will be ineligible for future immigration benefits.

 *This is not an exclusive list of federal immigration requirements